rradczewski/ymmv/_drafts/ftt-personal-retrospectives.md

 Borrowing from the concept of [OKRs](https://en.wikipedia.org/wiki/OKR)[^4], I start creating **Goals** for myself, each a little ambitious in itself, just how Toyota formulate their goals as **True North Goals**, ideal ways things should be.
 A constant reminder about them being next to unreachable is important, but in the true sense of the metaphor, it keeps your compass aligned to your **True North**.

-<TODO>Picture of the notebook with example Goals, preambles and a few Resolutions</TODO>
+{% include responsive-image.html image="assets/ftt-personal-retrospectives-example-goals-page.jpg" image_alt="A (made-up) example of a page describing my goals" %}

 The result of this method is a little notebook full of **Goals**, why I want to achieve them and with some ideas for **Resolutions** on how I can move forward in achieving them.